StephenChi-hi/StephenChi-hi/README.md

 [![](https://visitcount.itsvg.in/api?id=StephenChi-hi&icon=0&color=0)](https://visitcount.itsvg.in)

 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->

+I'm a passionate and results-driven software developer and project manger with a strong interest in:

+- 🌐 **Web Technology**
+- 🧠 **Solving Complex Problems**
+- 🤖 **AI Tech**
+- 🔗 **Web3 Engineering**
+- 🧪 **Scientific Innovations and Research**

+---

+ ### 🤝 Open to Collaborate On

+- 💸 FinTech Projects
+- 🛍️ E-commerce Platforms
+- ⚙️ Engineering & Research Projects
+- 🌐 Web3 & AI Innovations
+- 🧠 Any tech-related challenges that spark curiosity

+---
 <!---
 StephenChi-hi/StephenChi-hi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.